frosas/google-plus-user-feed/README.markdown

 # Google+ user feed

-Get Google+ user posts as a feed
+Get Google+ user posts as an RSS feed (to export it to Twitter, Facebook, ...)

 Use it and get more information at **http://plusfeed.frosas.net/**

-## TODO

-- Include just first line of post content (use http://developers.google.com/+/api/latest/activities#object.originalContent, not available right now)